martintnr/PRISM/README.md

 ## Principle of PRISM

-![PRISM](Github_Fig.png) PRISM takes as input GWAS summary statistics of multiple traits and outputs significant labeled variant-trait effects, and causal networks of genetic variants.
+![PRISM](Github_Fig.png) PRISM takes as input GWAS summary statistics of multiple traits and outputs significant labeled variant-trait effects, and a causal network for each significant genetic variant.

 ## Results visualization